-The good morning and romanian deadlift are both exercises used by powerlifters and bodybuilders to build strength and mass in the muscles of the posterior chain (hamstrings, glutes, erectors) and core.
+Powerlifters and bodybuilders use the Good Morning and Romanian Deadlift (RDL) to build strength and mass in the posterior chain muscles (hamstrings, glutes, erectors) and core.

 There are pros and cons for each movement and a correct time to train one or the other.

-In this article, I will explain the difference between each of these hip hinge movements and empower you to make the best choice for your exercise selection and programming, to make optimal gains in your training.
+In this article, I will explain the difference between these hip hinge movements and empower you to make the best choice for your exercise selection and programming to make optimal gains in your training.

 1. Bar Placement

-In the good morning, the bar is placed on the back, typically in a low bar position.
+- In the good morning, the bar is placed on the back like a squat, typically in a low bar position.

-In the RDL the bar is held in front of the body with straight arms, pulled close against the body.
+- In the RDL, the bar is held in front of the body with straight arms like a deadlift, pulled close against the body.

-This should be considered when making programming decisions, as you will want to manage overall volume loading the spine.
+This should be considered when making programming decisions, as you will want to manage the spine's overall volume loading.

 2. Set Up

-For the good morning, the bar is unracked from a squat rack.
+For the good morning, you unrack the bar from a squat rack.

-In the RDL the bar is lifted off the ground with a conventional deadlift up to the standing start position.
+In the RDL, you lift the bar off the ground like a conventional deadlift and hold it standing.

 3. Movement Difficulty

-Good morning is considered by some to be an easier movement due to the bar on the back, which provides a greater stimulus for maintaining a neutral spine and it’s suitability for anyone, regardless of their mobility.
+Good mornings are easier due to the bar on the back, which provides a greater stimulus for maintaining a neutral spine and makes it more suitable for anyone, regardless of their mobility.

 4. Grip Involvement